 - While the sugar melts, blend the almonds and flax in a food processor until the nuts are roughly chopped.
 Add the pumpkin seeds, pecans, and xanthan gum and pulse a few times.

-- Add the crushed nuts and mix well.
+- Remove from heat and add the crushed nuts; mix well.
 If the mixture is too dry, add 1 more tbsp of water.

 - Spread into prepared pan and press the mixture down firmly.
-I make my bars into a small rectangle that takes up about 1/2 of my small pan!
+I make my bars into a small rectangle that takes up about 1/2 of my 1/4 sheet pan!
 Just use a spatula to smooth the edges and flatten the top.
-At this time, you can score the bars to make cutting them easier later.
+Score the bars; 5 slices horizontally, then 1 slice down the middle to make 10 bars.

 - Bake for 10-12 minutes.
-Slice into 5 rectangles, then one slice down the center to make 10 bars.
+Slice at the scoring; 5 rectangles, then one slice down the center to make 10 bars.
 Gently separate them and bake for another 2-3 minutes and let cool completely to get crunchy!

 Nutrition InformationYield about 10 thick bars Serving Size 1 bar